gchenfc/gerrysworld2/_projects/Square-1/index.md

 Although initially intimidating, the Square One is actually just composed of 2-faces each with 4-skinny ("edges") and 4-fat ("corners") slices.
 This is because
 1. Independence: the middle row pieces are not congruent with any of the top/bottom face pieces,
-2. Middle Row Permutation: there is are only 2 pieces in the middle row so we don't have to worry about the permutation of the middle row, and
+2. Middle Row Permutation: there are only 2 pieces in the middle row so we don't have to worry about the permutation of the middle row, and
 3. Middle Row Orientation: the orientation of the pieces is easy to flip-flop if we need to at the end with `/(6,0)/(6,0)/` (see notation section below).

 Therefore, we can ignore the middle row and just worry about solving the top and bottom faces.
 Note that pieces can be moved between the 2 faces (they are not independent of each other).